Why Google Trends is one of the best product research & eCommerce tools

 There are many advantages to using this unique data set for eCommerce, including but not limited to:

-• The Most Honest Data: Data from Google Trends captures genuine user interests and concerns that are not typically shared in surveys or other research.
+• Digital truth serum: Data from Google Trends captures genuine user interests and concerns that are not typically shared in surveys or other research.
 Many consumers say they’re more honest with Google search than with their own spouse.
-This provides unparalleled insight into what people truly care about, want, or fear—offering a raw, unfiltered view of consumer behavior that can be invaluable for market research, product development, and identifying emerging trends.
+This provides unparalleled insight into what people truly care about, want, or fear—offering a raw, unfiltered view of consumer behavior.

-• Real-Time Data: Conversely, it also provides up-to-the-minute data, allowing eCommerce specialists to react quickly to emerging trends before they appear in other tools for more time-sensitive opportunities.
+• Real-time data: Conversely, it also provides up-to-the-minute data, helping you react quickly to emerging trends before they appear in other tools for time-sensitive opportunities.

-• Customizable Queries: Users can explore keywords based on their own curiosity, not on select terms that are pre-curated, as is often the case with other trend analysis tools, such as Pinterest or TikTok.
+• Customizable queries: You can explore any keyword you're interested in, not just select terms that are pre-curated as is often the case with other trend analysis tools (e.g., Pinterest, TikTok).

-• Unrestricted Queries: While Google Ads prohibits certain subjects like cryptocurrencies, alcohol, and medicine, Trends provides unrestricted access to all keywords.
-Unfortunately, many trend analysis tools only rely on Google’s Adwords API to gather search data, therefore providing limited insights.
+• Unrestricted queries: While Google Ads prohibits certain subjects like cryptocurrencies, alcohol, and medicine, Trends provides unrestricted access to all keywords.
+Many trend analysis tools only rely on Google’s Adwords API to gather search data and therefore miss opportunities.

-In this guide, we'll explore how to apply this powerful tool to product research and eCommerce, beginning with discovering a profitable product opportunity.
+In this guide, you'll learn how to capitalize on these advantages and apply this powerful tool to product research and eCommerce, beginning with how to use Google Trends to find trending products.

-If we don’t have a specific product in mind, it’s best to start broad and narrow down based on the data.
-As an apparel store, we’ll begin by exploring different subcategories within apparel.
+If you don’t have a specific product in mind, it’s best to start broad and narrow down based on the data.
+As an apparel store, you can begin by exploring different subcategories within apparel.

 Generating subcategories